Hamlet H.M.A. v. Hernandez

 Attorney for the Case Mark Hayes

-Amicus Brief Writers Laura Wetsch Jon Wall
+Amicus Brief Writers Laura Wetsch Jonathan Wall

 Court NC Supreme Court